IRS Form 8606 Instructions

 Add Lines 11 & 12.

-This represents to combined nontaxable distributions from your IRAs (both distributions and Roth conversions).
+This represents the combined nontaxable distributions from your IRAs, both distributions and Roth conversions.

 Subtract Line 13 from Line 3.

-This represents your total basis in traditional IRAs for the reported tax year and earlier tax years.
+This represents your total basis in traditional IRA accounts for the reported tax year and earlier tax years.

 Line 15

-Line 15a: Subtract Line 12 (nontaxable of total IRA distributions, but not Roth conversions) from Line 7 (total IRA distributions, not including Roth conversions).
+Subtract Line 12, the nontaxable of total IRA distributions but not Roth conversions, from Line 7, total IRA distributions, not including Roth conversions.

 You will use the number on Line 15c (if it is not zero), on Line 4b of your Form 1040 (taxable IRA distributions).

-You’ll only fill out Part II if you did Roth conversions.
+You’ll only fill out Part II if you did Roth conversions during the tax year.
+If you did not do Roth conversions, then skip to Part III.

 Line 16